HernanRivasAcosta/jsv/README.md

 rebar3 ct
 ```

-It currently passes 5873 of the 6546 tests in the repository (due to the lack of refs, defs and anchors).
-The aim is to reach 6546.
+It currently passes 5960 of the 6546 tests in the repository (only 81 out of 1007 errors in the 'latest' test SUITE for the 2020 draft).
+The aim is to reach all 6546, though deprecated functionality might not be handled and might bring the number down.

+## Notes

+### Default URI

+jsv sets a default base URI of ``<<"schema:jsv/root">>`` if no ``$id`` is defined on the root of the schema in accordance with [the RFC](https://json-schema.org/draft/2020-12/json-schema-core.html#rfc.section.9.1.1).

-## Limitations
+### Limitations

-- jsv was designed to work with [jiffy](https://github.com/davisp/jiffy) generated maps and has not been tested with any other json library, [jsx](https://github.com/talentdeficit/jsx) probably also works, but it might not.
+- jsv was designed to work with [jiffy](https://github.com/davisp/jiffy) generated maps and has not been tested with any other json library, [jsx](https://github.com/talentdeficit/jsx) probably also works, but it has not been tested.

 - jsv expects the schema to be valid.
 The behaviour of jsv when faced with an invalid schema is undefined.
+This is specially true for bad references which can easily match random stuff.

-- jsv only returns ``true`` or ``false``, there's no way to obtain the specific error or annotation.
-In short, jsv only supports the Flag output format [as defined on the spec](https://json-schema.org/draft/2020-12/json-schema-core.html#rfc.section.12).
+- jsv's methods only return ``true`` or ``false``.
+There's no way to obtain the specific error or any annotations (nor are there plans to add this).
+In short, jsv only supports the Flag output format [as defined on the RFC](https://json-schema.org/draft/2020-12/json-schema-core.html#rfc.section.12).

+- jsv currently treats dynamic references and dynamic anchors like normal references and anchors.

+- ``unevaluatedItems`` and ``unevaluatedProperties`` are currently only partially implemented (they don't interact well with ``anyOf`` and ``allOf``).

-- Please note that jsv does not currently implement refs, defs or anchors (it's a WIP)
+- jsv does not yet support ``$vocabulary``

 ## Contributing

 Issues and pull requests are most welcome.

+jsv is currently a work in progress

+Regarding validation errors, check if there's a failing test covering it.
+If that's the case, the problem is being looked into, but feel free to open an issue if you feel further information might be of use.

-Regarding validation errors, keep in mind that jsv was tested with the [JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite), if you find a schema that should validate but doesn't (or viceversa), please consider contributing a new test for that repository as well.
+Aditionally, if no test seems to cover the case you have, keep in mind that jsv was tested with the [JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite), if you find a schema that should validate but doesn't (or viceversa), please consider contributing a new test for that repository as well.